 “I didn’t think much about the dire warnings of an approaching hurricane called Katrina… I went shopping at the Ferragamo shoe store… The next morning the airwaves were filled with devastating pictures from New Orleans...
 I knew right away that I should never have left Washington.”- Rice, Condoleezza.
 "No Higher Honor: A Memoir of My Years in Washington."

 Positivity should be front and centre during a crisis but there is a fine line.
 Constant smiles while people are suffering isn’t going to help or endear you.
-While it may be tempting to try and paint a rosy picture of events, the amount of information available to everyone now means that the facts will surface soon enough, and anything glossed over will soon become detrimental to credibility.
+While it may be tempting to try and paint a rosy picture of events, the amount of information available to everyone now means that the facts will surface soon enough, and anything glossed over will likely cause you irreversible reputational damage.

 Don’t withhold information.
-The growth of social media, and ‘citizen journalism’ means negative news can spread fast, potentially inflaming and exacerbating already volatile situations, unless crisis response teams can stay ahead of the unfolding event.
+The growth of social media, and ‘citizen journalism’ means negative news can spread fast, potentially inflaming and exacerbating already volatile situations, unless your crisis communication team can stay ahead of the unfolding event.

 Avoid responding to information or misinformation on different channels to where it was raised.
-Holding a press conference verbally to refute issues raised on social media the day before is too late, just like sending a tweet to answer address a public rally misses the human mark.
+Holding press conferences to address public relations verbally and refute issues raised on social media the day before is too late, just like sending a tweet to answer address a public rally misses the human mark.
 Responders need to address communications when and where they originate.